Azithromycin Oral Suspension

 Keep the medicine out of reach of children.

-Conithro-KD Oral Suspension is available as (600 mg azithromycin per 15 ml) 15 ml in PET Bottle with PP Cap and measuring Cup.
-Such One bottle in a unit carton with package insert.
+Azithromycin oral Suspension is available as 600 mg azithromycin per 15 ml) 15 ml in PET Bottle with PP Cap and measuring Cup.
+Such a bottle in a unit carton with a package insert.

 Contact us directly to receive full information on the product, the formulation, the science behind it, stability data, and more.
 Our Business Development Manager is a click away.